 The staff of Energy Services, housed in the Central Plant, does work that varies from the campus' 'low-tech' older, two- and four-pipe steam and chiller systems to the new 'high-tech' cogeneration system.
 [See MTSU and Cogeneration]

-The Central Plant is the center of the utility infrastructure, providing chilled water, high temperature hot water, and 24-hour monitoring, for its customers: students, faculty, staff, and administration.
+The Central Plant is the center of the utility infrastructure, providing chilled water, steam, electricity and 24-hour monitoring, for its customers: students, faculty, staff, and administration.

 Energy Services has the following goals:

-- Produce and distribute steam and chilled water for various uses in the major campus buildings
+- Produce and distribute steam, electricity and chilled water for various uses in the major campus buildings

 - Provide comfortable temperature levels conducive to positive and healthful living and learning environments